 Description: This item is related to a presentation on the Gainesville Regional Utilities FY25 Proposed Budget.
-In preparation for the Gainesville Regional Utilities Authority meetings on June 12 and June 26, when motions will be made on the GRU FY25 budget resolution, staff is presenting additional details and options pertaining to the GRU FY25 Proposed Budget.
+In preparation for the Gainesville Regional Utilities Authority meetings on June 12 and June 26, when motions will be made on the GRU FY25 budget resolution, staff is presenting an overview of the GRU FY25 Proposed Budget.